I have studied organic gardening for 60 years and raised many large gardens. I have read Organic Garden Magazine most of my life

 Seaweed can be used straight from the ocean and applied to your garden, or even DIY and prepare it as a storable fertilizer yourself.
 Instructions can be found on the internet.
 Getting seaweed directly from the ocean is not available to the majority of people, so I will not cover it here.
 Different preparations of seaweed are available in stores where most of us will be getting our seaweed fertilizers.

-Kelp seaweed products come in several forms, including dried meal, powders, liquids and enzymatically digested formulas.
+Kelp seaweed products come in many forms, including dried meal, powders, liquids and enzymatically digested formulas.
 These fertilizers are used primarily for the micronutrients and growth hormones they provide.
 Seaweed is a poor source of sodium, phosphorus and potassium.
-It may be combined with fish fertilizers,which boost the nitrogen.
-Fish formulas often have an objectionable smell, but the odor soon dissipates.
+It may be combined with fish fertilizers, which boost the nitrogen.
+Fish formulas often have an objectionable smell, but the odor soon vanishes.

 There is no danger in too much salt with seaweed fertilizing like there is with sea salt fertilizing.
 With sea salt fertilizing be sure and follow instructions.